Soufianeelc/wrapped/README.md

 Welcome to the Astro.js Template!
 This template provides a starting point for building websites with Astro.js, a web framework that brings the best of JavaScript and modern web development together.

+## 🚧 Project Status

+This project is currently under active development, and more sections and components will be added soon.
+Please note that there may be ongoing changes and improvements being made.

 ## 🚀 Getting Started

 To get started with this template, follow these steps: